newcl/namebb/README.md

 names from commonly used chinese characters and rank them based on the mysterious "rules" I found online.

-The tool can be accessed at:
+This tool is built with Flask and JQuery Mobile, and can be accessed at:

-chenliang.info/namebb
+chenliang.info/name

 Also,